High reliability vs low reliability water shares

 Available water is allocated to HRWS holders until they reach 100% of their entitlement volume.
 In most years, this happens early in the season.

-Before any water flows to LRWS, the authority must also reserve enough water to meet high-reliability commitments for the following year.
+Before any water flows to LRWS, the water budget must also cover carryover committed from previous seasons, system operating losses, and operating reserves that secure next year's high-reliability supply even under minimum inflows.
 This protects HRWS holders against future dry conditions.

 Remaining water goes to low-reliability shares